After 20 years, data show dramatic changes in party alignment

 Breaking News Emails

-In 2018, it’s essentially a given to say that the Democratic and Republican parties represent two different Americas.
+In 2018, it’s commonplace to say that the Democratic and Republican parties represent two different Americas.
 But a new set of data this week shows some of the most significant gaps between the two major parties are growing wider.

 Take racial and ethnic diversity as a measure.